 Never enter the open terrain without an avalanche transceiver!
 Check your equipment for completeness and correct functioning.

 Watch out for the avalanche hazard light signals and signs at the ski resort.

 - Add the emergency number as well as the number of the incident room of the Serfaus-Fiss-Ladis cable car companies to your phone contacts.

 Curious now?
 Then go ahead and book right away!
 You’re only a few clicks away from spending your perfect holiday in the snow.

 Overview of emergency numbers in Austria and in Serfaus-Fiss-Ladis

-The app is intendee for all those nature lovers and amateur athletes in Tirol who like to move in the open air and in the mountains and have a smart phone with iOS or Android.
+The app is intended for nature lovers and amateur athletes in Tyrol who have a smart phone with iOS or Android operating systems.

 This is the only emergency app that is connected directly to the control center Tirol.